earthly/earthly/docs/earthfile/earthfile.md

 #### `--no-cache`

 Force the command to run every time; ignoring any cache.
-Any commands following `RUN` commands regardless of the `--no-cache` will also ignore the cache.
+Any commands following the invocation of `RUN --no-cache`, will also ignore the cache.

 If a target that uses `--no-cache` is `COPY`-ed from; all artifacts saved after the `--no-cache` will not be use the cache when copying.